olddonkey/ODTouchID/README.md

 </p>

-ODTouchID is a small help library helps you use TouchID in your project.
+ODTouchID is a small library helps you use TouchID in your project.

 ## Features